bender-lois-web

 Jim Bergesen

 Jim Bergesen is a photographer and painter who embraces the possibilities rendered by digital technologies to create an area of synthesis between mediums, in which the representational is abstracted and abstraction made to represent.
 By re-focusing and re-framing images – and utilizing color in both pixelated and solid forms, Bergesen filters the static of the everyday to reveal the unseen nature and spirit of these images.
 Life Member of the Art Students League of New York, with a MFA in Studio Art and a MA in Contemporary Art History and Criticism from SUNY, Purchase College, Jim was raised in the Netherlands, Belgium and Switzerland and loves to share his passion for the history and uses of art materials in his role as an Educational Advisor for artist color company, Winsor & Newton, and consults with the international Artist Outreach Program of Liquitex.
-His works have been acquired for several corporate and private collections and latest works may be viewed at he Pierogi Galleries’ flat files in Williamsburg, Brooklyn.
+His works have been acquired for several corporate and private collections and latest works may be viewed at he Pierogi Galleries flat files in Williamsburg, Brooklyn.

 Darlene Blaurock

 Darlene is a Mixed Media Artist/Visual Artist and Art Educator living in Wantagh, New York.
 She has a BFA from the School of Visual Arts in NYC and an MFA from LIU CW Post.
 She has shown her artwork both locally and nationally.
 She won an AWARD of MERIT for 3 of her paintings that were in the LI Biennial at The Heckscher Museum of Long Island in 2023.
 Darlene was also selected to be a resident artist at The Art League of Long Island for 2024.
-Darlene’s Mixed Media Paintings are a combination of the real and the imagined.
+Darlenes Mixed Media Paintings are a combination of the real and the imagined.
 The artist is also known as @artalatte on Instagram and her website www.artalatte.com

 Rosalind Brenner

-Creating in various mediums is for Rosalind Brenner an artistic-spiritual betrothal.
-Just as it is for all people who want to give meaning to life, who love the challenge of working creatively or intimately with heart, hands, and head.
-Handling materials, learning, exploring, beauty, and mastery, be it pilot and plane, the athlete and her body, the mathematician’s problem, dancer, and form.
+Creating in various mediums is for Rosalind Brenner an artistic-spiritual betrothal - just as it is for all people who want to give meaning to life, who love the challenge of working creatively or intimately with heart, hands, and head.
+Handling materials, learning, exploring, beauty, and mastery, be it pilot and plane, the athlete and her body, the mathematicians problem, dancer, and form.
 Making art transcends the everyday and is transport into an inexplicable realm.
 It is that realm that she expresses in her work.
+Rosalind is grateful for her wonderful mentors and supportive family and friends, and for her beautiful home in her favorite part of the world, Clearwater Beach, East Hampton.

 Jennifer Cross